Education sector: Trends and technologies that are ruling now and will continue post COVID-19

 2.Chatbots will provide personalized help and guidance

 Chatbots are already a great hit but the COVID-19 has seen its recent evolvement in the form of its new converts like the World Health Organisation (WHO) and Centre for Disease Control.
 Talking about its use in the education sector, the University of Murcia in Spain recently deployed AI-enabled chatbot to answer the queries of students and the results were surprising as the chatbot answered over 38,708 questions which accounted to 91% correct answers.
 In fact, it was observed that because chatbots could answer student’s questions outside of regular office hours, students felt motivated to study as there was somebody always available to sort their problems.
 How it would benefit the universities, you ask?
-Well, universities will have large volume of big data that would be obtained regarding students’ concerns and areas of interest.
+Well, universities will have a large volume of big data that would be obtained regarding students’ concerns and areas of interest.
 Universities can use this data to create innovative new services and programs which will help improve students’ educational experiences.

 3.AR will enhance visualization, annotations and storytelling

 It is a fact that something presented in a pictorial form is better understood and stays in memory for long.
 Talking in terms of today’s digitally advanced world, we would say Augmented Reality (AR) does a great job as a visualization tool.
-Recent example of its use in the education industry is of the medical students at Case Western Reserve University (CWRU) who are using HoloLens and HoloAnatomy, an award-winning AR app by CWRU and Cleveland Clinic to learn their own homes in the current lockdown situation.
+A Recent example of its use in the education industry is of the medical students at Case Western Reserve University (CWRU) who are using HoloLens and HoloAnatomy, an award-winning AR app by CWRU and Cleveland Clinic to learn their own homes in the current lockdown situation.

-So, these were a few technological trends that are making mark in the education sector and may continue to do so in the near future.
+So, these were a few technological trends that are making a mark in the education sector and may continue to do so in the near future.
 In fact, students who are curious to learn but due to the ongoing situation their learning has taken a back seat, can try making use of these technologies to learn.
 Their education abroad may not happen anytime soon but this doesn’t mean that they have to stop learning.